sumdher/VSCode-on-Android/README.md

        return -1;
    }
    ```
--  Compile as shared library
+-  Compile as a shared library
    ```bash
    gcc -shared -fPIC -o ~/jupyter_fix/skip_getifaddrs.so ~/jupyter_fix/skip_getifaddrs.c
    ```
 - Navigate to VSCode.
-     - Ctrl+Shift+P, look for `Preferences: Open Settings (UI)`.
+     - Press `Ctrl+Shift+P`, look for `Preferences: Open Settings (UI)`.
-     - Enter "env file" in the search bar, look for `Python: Env File`.
+     - Search for "env file", look for `Python: Env File`.
-     - Make sure the path is `${workspaceFolder}/.env`.
+     - Ensure the path is `${workspaceFolder}/.env`.
 If not, make it so.
-- In the workspace folder of VSCode, create a file ".env", if not already present, and add the line:
+- In the workspace folder of VSCode, create (or edit) a file named `.env`, and add the line:
      ```bash
      LD_PRELOAD=~/jupyter_fix/skip_getifaddrs.so
      ```
 - Restart VSCode and now the kernel should start without any errors. 🎉
- (if you are using a virtual environment, make sure jupyter is installed to see the output in the notebook)
+  >**Note:** If you are using a virtual environment, make sure `jupyter` and `ipywidgets` is installed or else, the output won't be shown.

-# SSH-ing to a remote computer from Ubuntu from VSCode for remote development.
+# SSH-ing to a Remote Computer from Ubuntu via VSCode for Remote development.

 Out of the box, there are no major issues.
 But there was something that needed to be fixed.
 Read on...

-I am not going to take you through SSH setup as it is out of scope for this project.
-But I had SSH keys in Ubuntu (not the Termux Android shell).
+I am not going to take you through SSH setup as it is out of scope of this guide.
+But I had SSH keys setup in Ubuntu (not Termux Android).
 I had a connection to a private VPN (using [OpenVPN](https://play.google.com/store/apps/details?id=net.openvpn.openvpn&hl=en) app (Android)).

-I had also installed the necessry ssh extensions in VSCode.
+I had also installed the necessry SSH extensions in VSCode.

 **The problem:**
-- It successfully connects SSH-ically to remote computers, but it **fails to recognize existing kernels and virtual envs**.
+- It successfully connects SSH-ically to remote computers, but it **fails to recognize existing kernels and virtual envs** in the remote compputers.

 **The fix:**
-- After Connecting to the remote coumputer in VSCode, and after opening your workspace directory, make a directory `.vscode` and create a file in it `settings.json`.
+- After connecting to the remote coumputer in VSCode, in your workspace directory, make a directory `.vscode` and create a file in it `settings.json`.
-- in `settings.json`, add these lines:
+- In `settings.json`, add these lines:
   ```json
   {
       "python.defaultInterpreterPath":"<path>/<to>/your>/<venv>/bin/pythonX"